 - Students are supported to establish social networks and integrate fully into wider student life.
 Pre-arrival online forums or in-person events can help students make connections with other students who may be arriving alone.

-- Provide a directory of local organisations and services that can provide practical support to care experienced students moving to university or college.
+- Provide a directory of local organisations and services that can provide practical support to CE students moving to university or college.

 To support ongoing study

-- Progress tracking of care experienced students, with an evaluation of the support provided, and an impact assessment to ensure it is effective – reviewed periodically.
+- Track progress of CE students and evaluate support provided, and an impact assessment to ensure effectiveness – reviewed periodically.